Despite being the fastest growing city

-The Laguna Gloria campus of Austin’s Contemporary Austin art museum is a restored 1916 Italianate-style villa that was home to Texas legend Clara Discroll.
-The site consists of 14-acres overlooking Lake Austin, and, in addition to the historic Driscoll Villa, includes the Gatehouse Gallery and the Betty and Edward Marcus Sculpture Park at Laguna Gloria, where visitors may view temporary, long-term, and permanent contemporary sculpture and art installations.
+The Laguna Gloria campus of Austin’s Contemporary Austin art museum is a restored 1916 villa in the Italianate style that was home to Texas legend Clara Discroll.
+The site consists of 14 acres overlooking Lake Austin, and, in addition to the historic Driscoll Villa, includes the Gatehouse Gallery and the Betty and Edward Marcus Sculpture Park at Laguna Gloria, where visitors may view temporary, long-term, and permanent contemporary sculpture and art installations.
 Don’t miss the museum’s resident peacocks, especially Bill Discoll, known for admiring his own reflection in parked cars.

 The Continental Club on South Congress calls itself “the granddaddy of local music venues”—a big claim in a city known as the Live Music Capital of the world.
 But one skim of the acts that have played the venue (from Robert Plant to Gary Clark, Jr.), and there’s no denying the legendary club’s impressive history.
 Scenes from the venue are also featured in two works from local filmmaker Richard Linklater: Slacker (1989) and Boyhood (2014).

 Barton Springs Pool